 \subsection{Comparison over different specifications}

-Our next experiment compared the performance of three methods across four different scenarios, namely the two-target, narrow-passage, many-target, and door-puzzle scenarios.
-Table~\ref{fig:scenarios_solvetime} presents the convergence times of the three methods, and Table~\ref{fig:scenarios_robust} shows their corresponding robustness scores.
-They essentially show that only our method can output satisfactory trajectories for all the horizons of the two-target, many-target, and narrow-passage scenarios.
-Moreover, our method significantly outperforms the other methods in both the two-target and many-target specifications.
-Furthermore, Only our method is able to synthesize a satisfactory trajectory for the door-puzzle scenario with $T=50$.
+The next experiment compared the three methods across four scenarios: two-target, narrow-passage, many-target, and door-puzzle.
+Table~\ref{fig:combined_table} shows the convergence times, robustness scores, and success rates.
+The proposed method consistently finds satisfactory trajectories for all horizons in the two-target, many-target, and narrow-passage scenarios, outperforming the others.
+It also succeeds in the door-puzzle scenario with~$H=50$.
+The proposed method's success rate is above 90\% in the two-target and narrow-passage scenarios and 100\% in the many-target scenario, showing robustness against initial variable guesses.
+In the door-puzzle scenario, the success rate is 30\%, which is still notable for these challenging scenarios.
+The proposed method also occasionally succeeded for~$H=75$ and~$H=100$, but we excluded these cases due to their low success rates.

-It should be noted that the success rate of our method was above $90\%$ in the two-target (27/30) and narrow-passage scenarios (28/30) and $100\%$ in the many-target scenario (30/30), meaning that our method is robust against the initial guesses of variables, whereas, in the door-puzzle scenario, it was $30\%$ ($3/10$).
-However, this is remarkable because these difficult scenarios over horizons were thought to be difficult to solve.
-Although our method also sometimes succeeded in $T=75$ and $T=100$, we did not list the details of these cases as their success rates were low.